NIVEDHA12/nivedha-/README.md

 quantity of water using BFS algorithm.

 Implementation:
-	When you open the solution code, and then copy the code and run it in any online compilers i.e., Onlinegdb.com, since I have used online compilers while executing the same.
+	When you open the solution code, you can copy the code and run it in any online compilers i.e., Onlinegdb.com, since I have used online compilers while executing the same.